kuco23/ZVote/README.md

 # Decentralized Anonymous Voting

 This is a simple implementation of a decentralized anonymous voting system, based on the main idea of zerocash, using zk-snarks.
-The voting system requires voters to be predefined and makes the voting results publicly known at all times.
+The voting system requires voters to be predefined and makes the voting results publicly known at all times without revealing voter choices.

+> **Note:**
+> Zerocash implements a decentralized anonymous currency by making use of zk-snarks to transfer an unknown coin to an unknown recipients by nullifying the coin and making a new one that follows a correct format.
+Here we only nullify the unknown coin (called a ticket), which acts as casting a vote.

 The implementation relies heavily on the poseidon hash function, which has a circuit optimized for zk-snark construction.